 We want the number of firms to be large so that, as under perfect competition, each firm is an infinitesimally small part of the overall market.
-Economists sometimes model this by assuming that N is such a large number that the impact of each $C_i$ on the sum can be ignored.
-Recently, they have typically treated the number of goods as infinite.
-The limiting case as the number of firms/products $N \rightarrow \infty$ is Romer's equation (6.41):
+The limiting case as the number of firms/products $N' \propto$ is Romer's equation (6.39):

-$$C = \left(\int{i=0}^{1} C{i}^{\frac{\eta-1}{\eta}} di\right)^{\frac{\eta}{\eta-1}}$$
+$$C = \left(\int{i=0}^{1} C_i^{\frac{\eta-1}{\eta}} di\right)^{\frac{\eta}{\eta-1}}$$ firms and products in an economy, it is a convenient approximation to the situation where the size of each firm/product relative to the whole economy is vanishingly small.

 We refer to this situation as having a "continuum of firms and products."
-Firms and products are indexed by a real number varying over the unit interval [0, 1], rather than by an integer running from 1 to N. While we never really have infinitely many firms and products in an economy, it formalizes mathematically the convenient assumption-which we make routinely in models of perfect competition-that the size of each firm/product relative to the whole economy is infinitesimal.
+Firms and products are indexed by a real number varying over the unit interval [0, 1], rather than by an integer running from 1 to N. While we never really have infinitely many

 Romer proceeds to analyze households' utility-maximizing behavior on pages 270 and 271.
 The equations here seem complex, but the underlying principles are straightforward.
 He defines $S \equiv \int{i=0}^{1} P_i C_i di$ to be total nominal spending by household i.
-Nominal spending on good i is $P_i C_i$ and the integral adds this up over the continuum of goods.
-In the equilibrium of the model, S will be determined by the level of aggregate demand.
+In the equilibrium of the model, this will be determined by the level of aggregate demand.
 At the individual level it will depend on the amount that the household works.

-Initially we take S as given and use the utility function to determine the household's consumption of the individual products $C_i$ as a function of S. Because the utility function is additive in separate functions of C and L, we can analyze the decisions to consume and to work separately.
+Initially we take S as given and use the utility function do determine the household's consumption of the individual products $C_i$ .
+Because the utility function is additive in functions of C and L, we can analyze the decisions to consume and to work separately.
 (This is possible because the second cross-partial derivatives of the utility function are zero: the marginal utility of consumption does not depend on labor and the marginal (dis)utility of labor does not depend on consumption.)

-The use of the Lagrangian in (6.44) will be familiar to those who have taken Econ 313.
+The use of the Lagrangian in (6.42) will be familiar to those who have taken Econ 313.
 For others, the method of Lagrange multipliers is a way of maximizing a function subject to a constraint.
 In this case, the household wants to maximize its utility from consumption subject to the constraint that given total spending must equal the integral (summation) of nominal spending on each good.
-The Lagrangian expression in (6.44) is formed by adding to the utility function a "Lagrange multiplier" $\lambda$ multiplied by the constraint, which is in the form of an expression that equals zero when the constraint is satisfied.
+The Lagrangian expression in (6.42) is formed by adding to the utility function a "Lagrange multiplier" $\lambda$ multiplied by the constraint, which is in the form of an expression that equals zero when the constraint is satisfied.

 To find the first-order conditions for utility maximization subject to the constraint, we take the (partial) derivative of $\mathcal{L}$ with respect to each of the choice variables (in this case, the $C_i$ values) and setting it equal to zero.
 This may seem a bit daunting here because there are infinitely many $C_i$ variables, but each one enters the equation in exactly the same way as all of the others, so we can examine one "representative" good i and then generalize the analysis to apply to all the others as well.
-Differentiating (6.44) with respect to one specific good $C_i$ and setting the derivative equal to zero yields (6.45).
-Don't be confused by the sudden appearance of j as an index in the integral on the left-hand side of (6.45).
+Differentiating (6.42) with respect to one specific good $C_i$ and setting the derivative equal to zero yields (6.43).
+Don't be confused by the sudden appearance of j as an index in the integral on the left-hand side of (6.43).
 We are using i to refer to the specific good with respect to which we are differentiating, so we need another index in the integral/summation over all goods.

-Proceeding from (6.45), how does Romer know that the $C_i$ function must have the form of (6.46)?
-If we solve (6.45) for $C_i$ we get
+Proceeding from (6.43), how does Romer know that the $C_i$ function must have the form of (6.44)?
+If we solve (6.43) for $C_i$ we get